mansim07/datamesh-templates/metadata-tagmanager/src/main/java/com/google/cloud/dataplex/templates/datainformation/README.md

 # Data Product Information Annotations

-The Data product information annotation modules requires an yaml file matching the Data Catalog Tag Template structure input and Dataplex Entity.
+The Data product information annotation modules requires an yaml file matching the Data Catalog Tag Template structure input and Dataplex Entities.

 #  Tag Template Structure
  Create the Tag template in Data Catalog.
 This is a one time job and should be owned by the centralized governance team rather than individual domain teams.
 A tag should be created for each region.